'Immense sadness' at funeral of black Brazilian killed by security guards - RFI

 According to the preliminary investigation into his death, Silveira Freitas was beaten for more than five minutes before being immobilized by his attackers and dying of asphyxiation.

-Saturday morning, in his speech at the virtual G20 summit, far-right Brazilian president Jair Bolsonaro once again ignored the serious problems of structural racism in Brazil, a country where around 55 percent of its population of 212 million identifies as black or mixed-race.
+Saturday morning, in his speech at the virtual G20 summit, Brazilian president Jair Bolsonaro once again downplayed structural racism in Brazil, a country where around 55 percent of its population of 212 million identifies as black or mixed-race.

+The far-right leader highlighted the "mixed" nature of Brazil and condemned "those who want to sow conflict and discord" by trying to "import" tensions into the country "that are not part of its history.

 "As a man and president, I see everyone as the same color: green and yellow," Bolsonaro said, referring to the colors of the Brazilian flag, and repeating what he had said the night before on Twitter: that he is "color blind."